LaunchCode-Education-Archived/gis-devops-OLD/studios/elasticsearch2/README.md

 });
 ```

-Press Command-F9 to rebuild your project, then go refresh in the browser.
-In Dev Tools, go to Sources, js, and check that the file contents are there.
-Now look at the console and you should see what’s referred to as a CORS error.
+Start up the application in IntelliJ using the `bootRun` task, and then visit `localhost:8080/`.
+In Dev Tools, go to Sources, js, and check that the `elasticsearch.jquery.js` file is present.
+Then look at the console and you should see what’s referred to as a CORS error.

 ```nohighlight
 Failed to load http://localhost:9200/: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'http://localhost:8080' is therefore not allowed access.